Rev. Michelle King for curating this playlist

-This wheel shows a lot of feelings, starting with the basic ones in the center and getting more complex as you move out to the edges.
+This wheel shows a lot of feelings, starting with basic ones in the center and getting more complex as you move out to the edges of the circle.
 You can use this wheel with older children who want to go deeper and learn more specific words for complex emotions.

-- Read Ecclesiastes 3:1-8 in your favorite Bible or Storybook Bible.
+- Read John 2:13-22 in your favorite Bible or watch the video of the story.

 - Wonder about the story together:

 - I wonder what Jesus was angry about.

 - I wonder if you’ve ever been so angry that, like Jesus, you wanted to knock things over and chase people away.

 - I wonder what else Jesus could have done to express his anger.